CACI-International/ergo/ergolang/user_guide/src/tutorial/basics.md

 Instead,

 1. The entire expression is evaluated, producing a lazily-evaluated value which will later be evaluated.
-The value captures `std:exec` and `std:env:get` to be used later, which are functions in the standard library.
+The value captures `std:exec` and `std:env:vars` to be used later, which are values from the standard library.
 2. The value returned by the last line of our script is then _evaluated_, which is what actually invokes `exec`, running the `c++` program with the given arguments.